vatpac-technology/sops/docs/terminal/sydney.md

     **BK ADC** will then clear the aircraft to takeoff , and instruct them to contact SY TCU passing `A015`.

+The Standard Assignable level from BK ADC to SY TCU is `A030`.

 #### Arrivals
 SY TCU will heads-up coordinate arrivals/overfliers from Class C to BK ADC prior to **5 mins** from the boundary.
 IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to BK ADC, unless BK ADC nominates a restriction.